-Leo Biederman (Elijah Wood) is in Richmond, Virginia, stargazing with his girlfriend Sarah Hotchner (Leelee Sobieski) and some pals.
+Leo Biederman (baby-faced Elijah Wood) is in Richmond, Virginia, stargazing with his girlfriend Sarah Hotchner (Leelee Sobieski) and some pals.
 Leo photographs a strange celestial body near two known stars and his astronomy teacher forwards the picture to Marcus Wolf (Charles Martin Smith) at an observatory in Arizona.
 Wolf is so excited that he races off to his crash-and-burn death in a car crash.

 Meanwhile, TV reporter Jenny Lerner (Téa Leoni) believes she is tracking down a sex-scandal story of Presidential indiscretion when a cabinet member resigns suddenly.
 She has only one clue, the name “Ellie”.

 Surfing the web in search of this mystery woman, she comes up with E.L.E – which stands for Extinction Level Event . . . in this case, a large comet on a collision course with our planet.

 This, in turn, leads her into a vehicular tangle with FBI goons who ask her to sit on the story for 48 hours until the President can prepare his address to the American people about the possibility that they will shortly be going the way of the brontosaurus.
 Jenny agrees, in return for the first question at the press conference.

 President Beck (Morgan Freeman) makes his announcement and also introduces the team that will fly the spacecraft Messiah on a hunting expedition against the comet.
 Spurgeon “Fish” Tanner (Robert Duvall) is the veteran astronaut leading the mission to intercept the threat in space.